 You can also skate on ice, as La Magie de Noël offers a large ice skating rink in the center of the Christmas Market.

 You can experience the magic of Christmas in a Parisian Christmas market!
 Don’t miss it!
-Mind you, it can get a bit crowded, but there is plenty to see and do at this Christmas market in Paris!
+It can get a bit crowded, but there is plenty to see and do at this Christmas market in Paris!

 The Christmas Tree at Place Vendôme

 If you are in Paris in December and want to visit the most beautiful places with Christmas decorations, you must go to Place Vendôme.

 Here you will see some of Paris’s most beautiful Christmas lights and decorations.